valeria-va/ROS2_rUBot_mecanum_ws/Documentation/01_rUBot_setup.md

 ## **1. Setup the robot project in virtual environment for simulation**

-Using TheConstruct interface, we will have to clone the github repository:
+a) For **simulation** Using TheConstruct interface, we will have to clone the github repository:

 ```shell
 git clone https://github.com/manelpuig/ROS2_rUBot_mecanum_ws.git